Who We Are

 The first Easton Sports Development Foundation was created in 1984 with the mission to introduce this lifetime activity and historic Olympic-style sport of archery to more people in Southern California.
 The success of that effort led to the formation in 2006 of a second Easton foundation, Easton Sports Development Foundation II.

 The Easton Foundations sponsor a variety of programs to increase the awareness of archery.
-Among the programs initiated by ESDF are Olympic Archery in Schools (OAS), which helps schools to initiate archery as part of a physical education curriculum, after school activity, or club.
-The Foundation also sponsored the 2009 Archery Youth World Cup and 2010 Archery World Cup in Ogden, UT and runs various youth archery programs from its Archery Center in Newberry, FL.
+Among the programs initiated by ESDF are Olympic Archery in Schools (OAS), which helps schools to form archery teams to compete in a unique league.
+The Foundation also sponsored the 2009 Archery Youth World Cup and the 2010-2012 Archery World Cups in Ogden, UT and runs various youth archery programs from its Archery Centers in Newberry, FL; Salt Lake City, Utah and Van Nuys, CA.

 Easton Foundations also provides assistance to several high-level archery programs and organizations, such as the U.S. Olympic Training Center in Chula Vista, California, the U.S. Archery Association (USAA), the National Field Archery Association (NFAA) and the U.S. Collegiate Archery Program (USCA).